rabmach/debolaD/README.md

 - **Auto-login** to a working desktop -- boot and go
 - BIOS (syslinux) and UEFI (GRUB) boot support
 - ISO-hybrid image -- dd to USB and boot
-- **Welcome message** on first boot with tips for local drives, external monitors, and extra packages
 - **External repos** pre-configured for Firefox and Sublime Text
 - **Handy aliases** -- `install packagename`, `remove packagename`, `search term`, and more